DAVIDCORNEY/dcnews/README.md

 ### Installing

-To run this API you will need to clone it to your local machine and install all it dependencies.
+To run this API you will need to clone it to your local machine and install all its dependencies.

-Clone this GitHub repository into the folder you want to install it
+Clone this GitHub repository into the folder you want to install it in
 ```
 git clone https://github.com/DAVIDCORNEY/dcnews.git
 ```